Your product page is the revenue driver on your online store.

 This means that up-and-to-the-left is your money spot: that's where our eyeballs at first land.

-This reading pattern is foundational to web design.
+This reading pattern is foundational to all web design, including your product page design.
 Since location matters, you want to place important elements where you're confident shoppers will see them.

 Which sections should you include on your page?